joynatalie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. Prints all possible combinations of single digit numbers.
 11. Prints all possible combinations of 3 different digits, in ascending order, separated by a comma followed by a space.
 10. Prints all possible combinations of 2 different digits, in ascending order, separated by a comma followed by a space.
+12. Prints all possible combinations of two 2-digit numbers, ranging from 0-99, separated by a comma followed by a space.